-There are many different versions of pancit in the Philippines.
-More often than not, when Filipinos say “pansit”, they’re usually referring to the dry verions of the dish but soupy versions of pancit do exist as well.
+There are many different versions of this beloved noodle dish in the Philippines.
+More often than not, when Filipinos say “pancit”, they’re usually referring to the dry verions of the dish but soupy versions of pancit do exist as well.
 Listed below are some of the most popular types of pancit in the Philippines.

 Pancit Bihon Guisado (dry, pictured below) – Pancit made with bihon (rice vermicelli) stir-fried with soy sauce, calamansi, patis (fish sauce), vegetables, and meat.

 Pancit Canton (dry) – This is basically the local version of Chinese lo mein.
 It’s made with egg noodles stir-fried with cabbage, carrots, green beans, mushrooms, and slices of pork.
 It’s usually seasoned with soy sauce or oyster sauce and drizzled with calamansi.

 Pancit Palabok / Luglug (dry) – Pancit palabok and pancit luglug are basically the same dish.
 They’re both made with noodles covered in a thick shrimp sauce and topped with slivers of hard-boiled egg, chicharon bits, tinapa flakes, whole shrimp, and chopped green onion.
 The only difference is that palabok is made with bihon while luglug, a Kapampangan version of palabok, is made with thicker canton noodles.